dpmland/dpm/README.md

 - Build with 100% Typescript
 - Deno Lint, Format command support
-- Config generator for _deno lint_ and _deno fmt_
+- Config generator for _deno lint_, _deno fmt_, _deno test_
-- Manage all in a `package.json` file with the same syntax and more features
+- Manage all in a `dpm.json` file with the same syntax of the `package.json` and more features
-- Import map generator.
-- Generate all dependencies from a `deps.ts` file
+- Generate all dependencies from a `deps.ts` and a `import_map.json` file
+- Offline documentation manager
+- Tools helper manager, install all tools for a better Deno Development
+- Update the dependencies manager!
+- Information about some directories and versions!
+- Powerfull Logger sistem!
+- Open Source!

 ## Installation :rocket: